BotYanis/TGNickChecker/README.md

-Sure, here's a possible description you can use for your GitHub repository:

 # Telegram Nick Checker

 Telegram Nick Checker is a Python-based application that uses the asyncio and configparser libraries to check the availability of usernames on Telegram.
 It provides a simple and efficient way to check multiple usernames at once, allowing you to find available usernames quickly and easily.